allincache/neptune/README.md

 It is a basic library of neptune.

 ## `src/module`
-Various service components are integrated here.
+Various service components are integrated in this section,such as 'module/dfs'.

 ## `module/dfs`
 #### Depend on gtest